PoisotLab/ms_metaweb_perspectives/README.md

 aggregation of informative priors on the interactions, elusive information with the potential to boost our predictive ability [@Bartomeus2016ComFra].

 ![Overview of the embedding process.
-A network (*A*), represented as its adjacency matrix (*B*), is converted into a lower-dimensional object (*C*) where nodes, subgraphs, or edges have specific values (see @tbl:methods).
+A network (*A*), represented here as its adjacency matrix, is converted into a lower-dimensional object (*B*) where nodes, subgraphs, or edges have specific values (see @tbl:methods for an overview of methods and their use for species interactions).
 For the purposes of prediction, this low-dimensional object encodes feature vectors for *e.g.* the nodes.
-Embedding also allows to visualize the structure in the data differently (*D*), much like with a principal component analysis.
-From a low-dimensional feature vector , it is possible to develop predictive approaches.
-Nodes in an ecological network are species, for which we can leverage phylogenetic relatedness [*e.g.* @Strydom2021FooWeb] or functional traits to fill the values of additional species we would like to project in this space (here, I, J, K, and L) from the embedding of known species (here, A, B, C, and D).
-Because embeddings can be projected back to a graph, this allows us to reconstruct a network with these new species.
-This approach constitutes an instance of transfer learning.](figures/conceptual_2.png){#fig:embedding}
+Embedding also allows to visualize the structure in the data differently (see @fig:illustration), much like with a principal component analysis.
+From a low-dimensional feature vector, it is possible to develop predictive approaches.
+Nodes in an ecological network are usually species (**C**), for which we can leverage phylogenetic relatedness [*e.g.* @Strydom2022FooWeb] or functional traits to fill the values of additional species we would like to project in this space (here for nodes I, J, K, and L) from the embedding of known species (here, nodes A, B, C, and D).
+Because embeddings can be projected back to a graph, this allows us to reconstruct a network with these new species (**D**).
+This entire cycle constitutes an instance of transfer learning, where the transfered information is the representation of graph **A** through its embedding.](figures/conceptual_2.png){#fig:embedding}

 # Graph embedding offers promises for the inference of potential interactions